MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

 * Start the director:
   - On director device, go inside director folder in the terminal.
-  - set up the listen_host to your FQDN or IP and available port number.
+  - set up the listen_host to your FQDN or IP and available port number in director.yaml file.
   - If mTLS protection is not set up, run this command:(easy way)
   ```
       fx director start --disable-tls -c director_config.yaml